LimeChain/gosemble/docs/2-go-to-wasm.md

 Here is a list of questions we are going to try to give answers to:
 * What are the design decisions behind Polkadot's architecture - WebAssembly specification, Host/Runtime interaction, Runtime memory management?
-* What is the state of the WebAssembly specification incorporated in Polkadot?
-Current limitations and proposals that might help in the future?
+* How well the incorporated WebAssembly specification in Polkadot aligns with the Go language capabilities - current limitations and upcoming proposals that might be leveraged?
-* Which compiler framework is best suited for targeting Wasm from a language with GC-managed runtime - LLVM, Binaryen, Emscripten?
+* Which compiler framework is best suited for targeting Wasm from a language with GC-managed runtime - LLVM, Binaryen?
 * How Go and TinyGo internals work and differ - compiler, runtime, GC?
 * What are the challenges of implementing a Polkadot Runtime with GC-managed language like Go?